Employee Handbook, Vancouver Based Employees

 Orientation and Employee Information

 During the onboarding process, you will be contacted by the Office of Human Resources and various members of your department, including your supervisor.
 You will receive important information regarding the performance requirements of your position, policies and procedures, and compensation and benefits programs, plus other information necessary to acquaint you with your job and New York Tech.
-You will also be asked to complete all necessary paperwork, such as benefits plan enrollment forms, beneficiary designation forms, and appropriate federal, provincial, and local tax forms, and you will be required to present New York Tech with information establishing your identity and your eligibility to work in Canada in accordance with applicable federal law.
+You will also be asked to complete all necessary benefits enrollment, beneficiary designation, and appropriate federal, provincial, and local tax elections in Workday.
+You will also be required to present New York Tech with information establishing your identity and your eligibility to work in Canada in accordance with applicable federal law.
 It is a condition of being offered employment by New York Tech in Canada that the prospective employee be legally authorized to work in Canada.

 Upon commencement of employment by New York Tech in Canada, it is a condition of continued employment that the employee hold appropriate Canadian work authorization at all times.
 For employees who are not Canadian citizens, employment by New York Tech does not imply that New York Tech will support or sponsor an employee's application for an extension of immigration status, or for a different immigration status.
 New York Tech will respond to any such requests on a case-by-case basis, and in its sole and un-reviewable discretion.

 The Office of Human Resources maintains a file for each employee containing all the relevant and necessary information about your employment with New York Tech.
 This information is kept confidential, subject to the College's legal obligations and rights to collect and use personal information.
-To ensure that your file is up to date at all times, notify the Office of Human Resources as soon as possible of any changes in your name, telephone number, home address, marital status, number of dependents, dependent's educational status, beneficiary designations, individuals to notify in case of emergency, and if you earn any academic degrees from New York Tech or another institution of higher learning during your employment here.
+To ensure that your file is up to date at all times, update your profile in Workday if there are any changes in your name, telephone number, home address, marital status, number of dependents, dependent's educational status, beneficiary designations, individuals to notify in case of emergency, and if you earn any academic degrees from New York Tech or another institution of higher learning during your employment here.

 Back to Top